 The Definitive Guide to Population Health Management

-Written by Ellis “Mac” Knight, MD, Senior Vice President/CMO of Coker Group, The Definitive Guide to Population Health Management is a strategic how-to manual for the thousands of healthcare providers who, like many who have recently organized into clinically integrated organizations such as ACOs or CINs, are asking, “What now?”
+Written by Ellis “Mac” Knight, MD, former Senior Vice President/CMO of Coker Group, The Definitive Guide to Population Health Management is a strategic how-to manual for the thousands of healthcare providers who, like many who have recently organized into clinically integrated organizations such as ACOs or CINs, are asking, “What now?”
 This essential PHM guide:

 - Defines the roles and motivations of PHM players, including government and commercial payers, self-insured employers, and clinically integrated providers of all stripes